FAQs for ADUs

 Will my city allow me to build an ADU?

 If you live in California, you’re almost always allowed to build an ADU at your home.
-This is because of new state laws that make it much easier to get a building permit from your city, and stops cities from imposing rules that make it too difficult to build an ADU.
+Every city is required to follow a set of state laws that streamline the process of getting an ADU building permit, set consistent zoning rules, and eliminate rules that make it too difficult to build an ADU.

 Generally speaking: if your ADU is less than 800 square feet, less than 16 feet tall, and more than 4 feet away from the property line, your city must permit your ADU.
 The city must also respond to your permit application within 60 days.
-Many cities, including Los Angeles, allow detached ADUs that are up to 1,200 square feet and have 2 stories.
+Many cities, including Los Angeles and San Diego, allow detached ADUs that are up to 1,200 square feet and have 2 stories.

 How long does it take to build an ADU?

-• Construction (6-9 months): Once your ADU project gets a building permit, then construction can begin.
-The typical steps are site prep, building the foundation, erecting walls and a roof, installing plumbing and electrical, putting in insulation and drywall, and installing finishes and fixtures.
-After construction, the city will inspect the unit and give you a certificate of occupancy, indicating that the unit is safe for habitation.
+• Construction (5-9 months): Once your building permit is approved, construction can begin.
+We work with our partner contractors to oversee the construction process, which includes site prep, building the foundation, erecting walls and a roof, installing plumbing, electrical, and HVAC,putting in insulation and drywall, and installing finishes and fixtures.
+Finally, the city will inspect the ADU and issue a certificate of occupancy, which means that the ADU is ready to be lived in!

 How much does it cost to build an ADU?